BEAUTY Powered BEAST: The BEAST and Its Properties

 \subsection{An Oracle Approach for Test Construction}

-In this section, we study how to construct a powerful robust nonparametric test of independence based on what we learned in Sections~\ref{sec: unification} and~\ref{subsec: mv}.
+In this section, we study how to construct a powerful robust nonparametric test of uniformity based on what we learned in Sections~\ref{sec: unification} and~\ref{subsec: mv}.
 As discussed in Section~\ref{sec: unification}, the deterministic weights of symmetry statistics in existing tests create an issue on the uniformity and robustness: They make the test powerful for some alternatives but not for others.
 Therefore, we construct a test statistic with data-adaptive weights, which allow the test to adjust itself towards the alternative to improve the power.
 We refer this class of statistics as the {\bf b}inary {\bf e}xpansion {\bf a}daptive {\bf s}ymmetry {\bf t}est (BEAST).

 We construct our test through an oracle approach.
 Suppose we know from an oracle $\bmu_{\cL}$ and thus $\bSigma_{\bmu_{\cL}}$ as shown in Theorem \ref{thm: gbid}.
-Then for fixed $p$ and $D$, with a large $n$ and the central limit theorem on $\bbS_\cL=\bS_\cL/n$, we approximately have a simple-versus-simple hypothesis testing problem:
+Note that by Theorem~4.1, 4.2 and 4.3 in \cite{zhang2019bet}, under $H_{0,D}$ of \eqref{eq: test_ind_unif_D}, the distribution of $\bbS_{\cL}$ is either pairwise independent centered binomial or uncorrelated centered hypergeometric, depending on whether the marginal distributions are known.
+Therefore, for fixed $p$ and $D$, with a large $n$ and the central limit theorem on $\bbS_\cL=\bS_\cL/n$, we approximately have a simple-versus-simple hypothesis testing problem:

 According to the fundamental Neyman-Pearson Lemma \citep{neyman1933ix}, the corresponding most powerful (MP) test is the likelihood ratio test.
 We thus consider the data-relevant part of the log-likelihood ratio of the above two distributions,